 The city of Saint Petersburg first came under Russia’s control in May 1703 when the Swedish fortress on the Neva River was captured by Tsar Peter I (the Great) during the Great Northern War (1700 – 1721).
 In order to protect the area he constructed the Peter and Paul Fortress (See article below) which was one of the first buildings of the city.
 It is within the St Peter and Paul Cathedral, which is within the fortress, where most of the Tsars of the Romanov Dynasty are buried.
 READ MORE

 Cathedral of the Resurrection of Christ is better known as the Church of the Saviour on Spilled Blood or the Church on Spilt Blood.
 Begun in 1883 under Alexander III on the site where his father, Tsar Alexander II was assassinated in a bomb explosion.
-It was completed in 1907 by Nicholas II.

 Kazan Cathedral is also known as the Cathedral of Our Lady of Kazan and is dedicated to Russia’s most venerated icon of the same name.
 The Cathedral was modelled on St. Peter's Basilica in Rome.
 READ MORE

 The Hermitage is a series of six buildings assembled over 250 years and which now makes up one of the world’s greatest museums.
 The buildings are situated along the embankment of the River Neva, in the heart of St Petersburg.

 The Peter & Paul Fortress was one of the first buildings in St Petersburg.
 It was started in 1702 by Peter I (the Great) in order to secure the approach to the river Neva, which Peter took from the Swedes.
 The first bastions of the fortress were constructed of earth-filled timber under the supervision of Peter and his Generals, who gave their names to the bastions.
 The fortress took over 20,000 labourers - many working with their bare hands to move the earth.
 READ MORE

 Originally a small timber property built in the 1770’s on the banks of the River Moika for the niece of Tsar Peter I. It was to grow into one of St Petersburg's finest palaces.